 Aside from being annoying, most of us are concerned that mosquitoes could be spreading diseases like West Nile or Zika.

-With that concern and the annoyance, most of us are reaching for bug sprays these days, but how safe are they?
+With that concern and annoyance, most of us are reaching for bug sprays these days, but how safe are they?

 Commercial bug sprays usually include a chemical known as DEET, which although approved by the US Environmental Protection Agency (EPA) is linked to skin blisters, soreness, and eye irritation.

-What Can You Use Instead?
+What Can You Use Instead Of Deet?

 The answer lies in using naturally occurring essential oils either in natural products you purchase or make yourself.

-Why Use Essential Oils?
+Why Use Essential Oils To Repel Bugs?

 Different types of essential oils are effective in repelling different kinds of bugs.

-Easy Homemade Bug Repellant
+Easy Homemade Bug Repellent Sprays

-There are many ways to create natural bug repellent sprays using different combinations of essential oils and carrier liquids.
+There are many ways to create natural bug-repellent sprays using different combinations of essential oils and carrier liquids.

-Survival at Home’s Lavender Vanilla Mosquito Repellent
+Lavender Vanilla Mosquito Repellent

-15 drops of lavender essential oil
+15 drops of Lavender Essential Oil

-3-4 Tbsp of vanilla extract
+3-4 tbsp of Vanilla extract

-3-4 Tbsp lemon juice
+3-4 tbsp Lemon juice

-Scratch Mommy's Homemade Spray
+Scratch Mommy's Homemade Bug Spray

 30 drops of Tea Tree Essential Oil